 Criminal records check is part of the comprehensive background verification conducted prior to the hiring of a candidate.
-It reveals the criminal history, if any, of the candidate by checking various records available on the public domain.
-According to SHRM (Society for Human Resource Management), 69% of organisations conduct criminal records check of candidates.
-About 52% of organisations said they conduct criminal records checks to ensure the prevention of negligent hiring.
+It reveals the criminal history, if any, of the candidate by checking various records available in the public domain.
+According to SHRM (Society for Human Resource Management), 69% of organizations conduct criminal records checks of candidates.
+About 52% of organizations said they conduct criminal records checks to ensure the prevention of negligent hiring.
 Surprisingly, criminal record check have revealed 75% failure rate of candidates in some parts of India.
 Let’s delve deeper to understand this better.

 Criminal records check involves litigation searches across court records for cases of civil or criminal cases.
 This is conducted using data released by courts in public domain.
 These include data provided by